Frequently Asked Questions

-Genesis PURE™ products contain a variety of ingredients from all over the world.
-The Genesis PURE Team is passionate about offering the purest ingredients possible, while maintaining reasonable product pricing.
+Products by PURE contain a variety of ingredients from all over the world.
+The PURE Team is passionate about offering the purest ingredients possible, while maintaining reasonable product pricing.
 We use ingredients that are tested to ensure quality and effectiveness and our products are produced by cGMP regulated manufacturers.

-Below are answers to some commonly asked questions about some of the ingredients in Genesis PURE™ products.
+Below are answers to some commonly asked questions about some of the ingredients in our products.

 QUESTION: Which products contain caffeine?

-ANSWER: While the caffeine used in Genesis PURE products is natural, it still provides a stimulant effect and may not be appropriate for all individuals.
-Some contributors to caffeine content include cacao, green tea extract, garcinia cambogia, guarana, and others.
-The following is a list of products which contain natural caffeine-containing ingredients, as well as the estimated caffeine content for each product.
+ANSWER: While the caffeine used in our products is natural, it still provides a stimulant effect and may not be appropriate for all individuals.
+Some ingredients that contributor to caffeine content include cacao, green tea extract, garcinia cambogia, guarana, and others.
+The following is a list of products that contain natural caffeine-containing ingredients, as along with the estimated caffeine content.

 QUESTION: What is the source of caramel color?

-ANSWER: Genesis PURE™ utilizes caramel color in GPS Pro-Arginine.
+ANSWER: PURE utilizes caramel color in GPS Pro-Arginine.
 Caramel color is created through a carefully controlled process of heating carbohydrates.
-The same chemical reaction that causes the pleasant aroma and browning of bread creates the caramel color used in Genesis PURE products.
+The same chemical reaction that causes the pleasant aroma and browning of bread creates the caramel color used in products.